 The Deskbook provides links to cited statutes and Attorney General’s Opinions.
 More information on open government is available at:

-The Attorney General’s Open Government Internet Deskbook is written and edited by:
+The Attorney General’s Open Government Internet Deskbook was written and edited by:

 Robert R. Meinig, Legal Consultant with the Municipal Research and Services Center, which provides legal advice and other services to municipal officials.

-Greg Overstreet, a principal with Allied Law Group.
-Greg represents citizens, trade associations, and media outlets in Public Records Act and Open Public Meetings Act cases.
+Greg Overstreet, principal with Overstreet Law Firm.
+Greg focuses almost exclusively on open government matters, such as cases under the Public Records Act and the Open Public Meetings Act.
 He served from 2005-2007 as the Attorney General’s open-government ombudsman.
 He was the primary drafter of the Model Rules and advised the Attorney General on legislative issues related to public records.